Health at work during pregnancy

 If your employer does not carry out an individual health and safety risk assessment this could be sex discrimination.

 Changing your work duties for your pregnancy

 If your job has a health and safety risk to you and your unborn baby, your employer or 'hiring organisation' (the organisation an agency has placed you with) must remove the risk for you.

-This might include temporarily changing your job to something more suitable.
+This should include temporarily changing your job if something more suitable is available.

 The terms of your contract should not change, for example your pay needs to be the same.

-If you are an employee and it's not possible to remove the health and safety risk to you and your unborn baby, your employer might have to suspend you on full pay until the risk is removed or until your maternity leave starts.
+If you are an employee and it's not possible to remove the health and safety risk to you or your unborn baby, your employer must suspend you on full pay until the risk is removed or until your maternity leave starts.

 If you work through an agency